MatthewWid/better-sse/docs/getting-started.md

 # Getting Started

-This section will cover getting started with the Better SSE package for its most common use case - [Express applications](https://expressjs.com/).
+This section will cover basic usage of the Better SSE package for its most common use case - [Express applications](https://expressjs.com/).

 If you need to use server-sent events for another framework or use case please see the recipes section.